msarvestani/Pop_Coupling/Readme.md

 Allen Institute Observatory: http://observatory.brain-map.org/visualcoding/

 The notebook will calculate the z-scored population coupling matrix for all cells and all visual stimuli in a single container.

+The pairwise_predictions directory does some analysis to see how much of pairwise correlations is capture by population coupling, as in Okun et al. 2012.